theAlgorithmist/TSGraph/Readme.md

 For performance reasons, direct references are used inside all classes.
 Nodes are not cloned when added to a graph, so if an outside reference is maintained to input nodes, take care not to improperly mutate the nodes.

+Depth- and breadth-first searches were added in V2.0.
+See the specs for sample usage.

+DFS was implemented recursively as the recursive implementation is intuitive and simple to write (as recursions go).
+A non-recursive version is based on using a stack as an interim structure and this would be a useful modification for a very large number of nodes and edges.

+BFS was implemented using the classic approach in which a queue (implemented with an Array) is used as an intermim data structure.

 License
 ----